 First, your internet connection needs to be fast enough to handle whatever work you’ll be doing online.
 If you’re going to be working with large files or streaming video, for example, you’ll need a faster connection than someone who just needs to check email and do some light web browsing.

-Second, you’ll need to make sure you have a backup plan for your internet service.
-With internet in rural areas, power outages, and bad weather can sometimes take down internet service for extended periods of time.
+Second, you’ll need to have a backup plan for your internet service.
+With internet in rural areas, power outages, and bad weather can sometimes take down internet service for extended periods.

 If your job depends on having an internet connection, make sure you have a backup plan—like a mobile hotspot or access to another location with an internet connection—in case your service goes out.